Tech-at-DU/React-Redux-Timers-Tutorial/P05-Create-New-Timers/readme.md

 Keep in mind that we won't see timers until the Timer list component is created, which will be built in the next chapter.

 Create a new folder `src/components`.

 Create `src/components/NewTimer.js`.
 This file will define the new component.

-Add the followingL
+Add the following:

 ```js
 import React, { useState } from 'react'